biolink/biolink-model/docs/index.md

      * [increases uptake of](increases_uptake_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
  * [ameliorates](ameliorates.md) - A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
      * [treats](treats.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature that it is used to treat
-         * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
-Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
- * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
- * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
-Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [associated with](associated_with.md) - Expresses a relationship between two named things where the relationship is typically generated statistically (though not in all cases), and is weaker than its child, 'correlated with', but stronger than its parent, 'related to'.
 This relationship holds between two concepts represented by variables for which a statistical  dependence is demonstrated.
 E.g. the statement “Atrial Fibrillation (Afib) is associated with Myocardial  Infarction (MI)” asserts that having Afib is not statistically independent from whether a patient  will also have MI.
 Note that in Translator associations, the subject and object concepts may map exactly to  the statistical variables, or represent related entities for which the variables serve as proxies in an  Association (e.g. diseases, chemical entities or processes).
      * [associated with decreased likelihood of](associated_with_decreased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is less probable.
      * [associated with increased likelihood of](associated_with_increased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is more probable.